opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Performs the per-element multiplication of two Fourier spectrums.

-    :param src1: The first source array.
+    :param src1: First source array.

-    :param src2: The second source array of the same size and type as  ``src1`` .
+    :param src2: Second source array of the same size and type as  ``src1`` .

-    :param dst: Destination array.
-It has the same size and type as  ``src1`` .
+    :param dst: Destination array of the same size and type as  ``src1`` .

-    :param flags: The operation flags.
-Currently, the only supported flag is ``DFT_ROWS``, which indicates that each row of ``src1`` and ``src2`` is independent 1D Fourier spectrum.
+    :param flags: Operation flags.
+Currently, the only supported flag is ``DFT_ROWS``, which indicates that each row of ``src1`` and ``src2`` is an independent 1D Fourier spectrum.

     :param conj: Optional flag that conjugates the second source array before the multiplication (true) or not (false).